samirntohme/Supervised-Machine-Learning-and-Classification/README.md

 • Use logistic regression for binary classification <br>
 • Implement logistic regression for binary classification <br>
 • Address overfitting using regularization, to improve model performance <br>

+**Running the Jupyter Notebook Files**
+To run the .ipynb files in this repository, follow these steps:

+Prerequisites
+Make sure you have the following installed on your system:
+Python (>=3.7 recommended)
+Jupyter Notebook or Jupyter Lab

+Installation
+1. Clone the repository (if not already done): git clone <repository_url>
+cd <repository_name>

+2. Create and activate a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On macOS/Linux venv\Scripts\activate  # On Windows

+3.